 Good looking tap with solid brass base, spoilt a little by the plastic spout.Most importantly, DO NOT BUY this unless you have a combination boiler.
 Pressure is very low otherwise, especially from the hot supply

 As you might expect, kitchen taps come in a large array of different styles.
-There are plenty of sleek modern designs out there plus lots of more classically inspired examples too; but some have unique features such as the ones listed below.
+There are plenty of sleek modern designs out there plus lots of classically inspired examples too; but some have unique features such as the ones listed below.

 Not at all.
 In fact there is a rather surprising way to keep them looking in tip top shape: using ketchup!
-Oh yes, the humble squirt of tomato sauce does so much more than make your burgers taste nicer, as the citric acid in it acts as a non-abrasive yet effective cleaning agent when applied to brass taps.
+Oh yes, the humble squirt of tomato sauce does so much more than make your burgers taste better, as the citric acid in it acts as a non-abrasive yet effective cleaning agent when applied to brass taps.
 Simply rub a small amount of ketchup into the body of the tap then wipe it off again with a fresh cloth for a brilliant finish.